FuadPoroshtica/T-401-ICYB-CySec-Knowledge-Base/Lecture Notes/2025-11-27 Operational Systems (Gísli).md

 ## Android 🤖📱

 Often misunderstood as “Just Linux.”
-It uses the Linux Kernel, but the user-space is unique.
+It uses the Linux [Kernel](../Terminology/Systems%20&%20Plaforms/Kernel.md), but the user-space is unique.
 It is ***the*** most deployed [OS](Operating%20System.md) in the world (billions of devices).
 Because unlike iOS, Android is open-source and used by many manufacturers, not just for phones but also tablets, TVs, cars, etc.

 > The Android Stack
 >
 > 1. **Top**: Android Runtime (ART).
 Apps compile to Bytecode (DEX), not native machine code.
 So each app runs in its own instance of the ART VM (like Java).
 > 2. **Middle**: Native Libraries & Hardware Abstraction Layer (HAL).
 So things like OpenGL, SQLite, Media codecs, etc.
-> 3. **Bottom**: Linux Kernel (Memory, Scheduling, Drivers).
-So all the low-level stuff is handled by the Linux kernel.
+> 3. **Bottom**: Linux [Kernel](../Terminology/Systems%20&%20Plaforms/Kernel.md) (Memory, Scheduling, Drivers).
+So all the low-level stuff is handled by the Linux [Kernel](../Terminology/Systems%20&%20Plaforms/Kernel.md).

 **Key Mechanism: Binder IPC**